CaffeineViking/concepts-primer/readme.md

 Examples
 --------

 Almost all examples in the primer should be runnable after doing the hack in `concepts.h`.
 In fact, I would recommend you to just import `concepts.h` if you want to play around with concepts.
 The only examples that aren't runnable, are those that use the more novel *terse syntaxes* (i.e. *concepts in-place syntax* and the *adjective syntax*).
-The *natural syntax* as in the TS should work fine.
+The *natural syntax* as in the TS:es should work fine.
 You can compile all examples in the primer by going to `primer/listings` and calling `make`.
-Since code in the primer is taken directly from these listings, everything you see in the primer is syntactically correct (not terse syntax).
+Since snippets in the primer is taken directly from these listings, everything you see in the primer is syntactically correct as they can be built/run.

 Acknowledgements
 ----------------